How to Install iRedMail Server on CentOS 7

 From above output, we can see that, the MX and A records of our iRedMail server are properly added in DNS servers.

-Stop Existing MTA service on the server:
+Stop Existing MTA service:

 By default CentOS 7 installs Postfix as MTA (Mail Transfer Agent).
 We need to disable it before moving on to iRedMail server installation.